sammyrulez/orik-ssh-tunnel/README.md

 Tired of having hard time remembering what tulle was active and not, what remote service was what, poer numebr binding...
 I end up building this tool.
 I hope it helps you as well.

-If there is any feature you thisn would be usefull pleas open a pr
+If there is any feature you thisn would be usefull please open a pr

 ## Features

-* Read your .ssh/config file and build a top bar menu
+* Read your ~/.ssh/config file and build a top bar menu
 * Open a ssh tunnel on the selected item